pjsacchet/Windows-RAT/README.md

 > -filepath C:\test.txt -outfilepath /mnt/c/Users/Admin/Projects/Personal/Windows-RAT/TestFiles/test.txt
 Successful file get!
 Getting file contents...
-Successfully wrote file contents to /mnt/c/Users/Admin/Projects/Personal/Windows-RAT/TestFiles/test.txt Please select from the following options:
+Successfully wrote file contents to /mnt/c/Users/Admin/Projects/Personal/Windows-RAT/TestFiles/test.txt

-                putfile - Write a file to a location on target

-                getfile - Get a file from a specific location on target

-                dirlist - Perform a dir list for a particular directory on target

-                deletefile - Perform a delete file off target

-                screenshot - Take a screenshot of target (will get file and delete file off target)

-                regread - Read a registry key off target

-                processlist -  List all running processes off target

-                exit - Task agent to shutdown gracefully and cleanup
 ```

 ### Perform a *dir list*